CodeEquality/codeequality.github.io/_posts/2014-03-10-google-company-visit.md

 ###Step 3
 Meet us at the Google Malaysia office.
 Be there or be square!

-__If you have confirmed your but realized that you cannot attend, please let us know by 11:59pm March 25th__ as we need to provide the name list to Google Malaysia in advance.
+__If you have confirmed but cannot attend for any reason, please let us know by 11:59pm March 25th__ as we need to provide the name list to Google Malaysia in advance.

 No worries if you can't make it, there will be more company visits to come!